is possible to create a dataset with uppercase characters in its

 —Contains common, predefined

 queries that you can use or modify to your liking.
+In addition,

 information for every field found in the result set.
 This information